xtangle/release-tool/README.md

 # release-tool

-CLI release tool for creating new releases on GitHub for Node.js projects.
+A CLI tool for creating new GitHub releases on Node.js projects.